The Founder's Guide to

 What are Dakota Venture Group's investment criteria?

-Dakota Venture Group focuses on high-growth ventures in the healthcare, technology, and energy sectors.
-They invest in companies at the Pre-seed, Seed, Seed+ (Extension), and Series A stages.
-DVG looks for startups that demonstrate significant growth potential and innovation.
+Dakota Venture Group focuses on high-growth ventures in sectors such as healthcare, technology, and energy.
+They invest in companies at various stages, including Pre-seed, Seed, Seed+, and Series A. The firm looks for startups that demonstrate significant growth potential and innovation.

-How can startups apply or pitch to Dakota Venture Group?
+How can I apply or pitch to Dakota Venture Group?

-What makes Dakota Venture Group different from other venture capital firms?
+What makes Dakota Venture Group different from other investors?

 What is the geographic scope of Dakota Venture Group's investments?

-Dakota Venture Group primarily invests in startups across the United States, with a strong emphasis on fostering innovation and economic growth in the Midwest.
+Dakota Venture Group primarily focuses on investments within the United States, with a strong emphasis on fostering innovation and economic growth in the Midwest.

 What is the fund size and check size for investments?